-- 28.33.2. a schedule of all documents produced upon summons upon which a party proposes to rely at the hearing, including cross examination; - 28.33.3. the statement of issues in dispute as agreed from the case conference; - 28.33.4. confirmation of the witnesses required for cross examination. - 28.34.
-At a case management inquiry, the Court may make such further directions as the Court considers appropriate. - 28.35.
+- 28.34.
+When a matter is listed for hearing, the Court shall order that the parties attend a case management inquiry which will, if practicable, be presided over by the Judge who is to hear the matter. - 28.35.
+At least seven days before the case management inquiry all parties shall file and serve on the other parties a case outline which contains: - 28.35.1. a list of all the affidavits and other documents including reports to be relied upon by the party at the hearing; - 28.35.2. a schedule of all documents produced upon summons upon which a party proposes to rely at the hearing, including cross-examination; - 28.35.3. the statement of issues in dispute as agreed from the case conference; - 28.35.4. confirmation of the witnesses required for cross-examination. - 28.36.
+At a case management inquiry, the Court may make such further directions as the Court considers appropriate. - 28.37.
 Where a party who has been served and has failed to respond to an application or without reasonable excuse has failed to comply with the directions of the Court, the Court may direct that the proceedings be listed for final determination on the material that has been filed in the proceedings only.

-Hearing
+Final Hearing

-- 28.36.
-At least 2 working days before the hearing, the applicant shall prepare and distribute hearing books to the Court and all parties, which will contain copies of all applications, affidavits, reports and any other material to be relied upon by a party as identified in the filed case outlines. - 28.37.
-The hearing will be conducted, as far as practicable on the basis that: - 28.37.1. each party's case is substantially contained in the documentary material filed in accordance with this practice direction, and incorporated in the hearing book; and - 28.37.2. examination-in-chief of witnesses avoids undue repetition of matters contained in the filed material and is limited to necessary and reasonable explanation, correction or supplementation of the filed material and to eliciting responses to or comments on another party's case.
+- 28.38.
+At least 2 working days before the hearing, the applicant shall prepare and distribute hearing books to the Court and all parties, which will contain copies of all applications, affidavits, reports and any other material to be relied upon by a party as identified in the filed case outlines. - 28.39.
+The hearing will be conducted, as far as practicable on the basis that: - 28.39.1 each party's evidence-in-chief shall be given by way of affidavit; - 28.39.2 all witnesses are required to be available for cross-examination unless the parties agree in writing that the witnesses is not required; - 28.39.3 each party's case is substantially contained in the documentary material filed in accordance with this practice direction, and incorporated in the hearing book; and - 28.39.4 leave for examination-in-chief of witnesses shall only be given for necessary and reasonable explanation, correction or supplementation of the filed material and to eliciting responses to or comments on another party's case.